Major U.S. Cellular Carrier Overview - T-Mobile, Verizon and AT&T

 T-Mobile took an early lead thanks to strategic long-range and mid-band spectrum purchases.

 T-Mobile aggressively filled in the rural coverage gaps via their purchase of a huge chunk of long-range 600MHz cellular spectrum (LTE Band 71, 5G n71) and mid-band 5G n41 with their Sprint acquisition completed in 2022.
+And in 2025, T-Mobile acquired US Cellular to even further enhance its network.

 T-Mobile Device Compatibility Tips: